Hail to Old OSU: Today's fight song

 As is the case with the fight song of the University of Oregon, "Mighty Oregon," the verses of "Hail to Old OSU" have atrophied into disuse through what Scott Barkhurst of the Oregon School of Music has called "the reductionism of popularity."

 "No one wants to learn [multiple] verses to a fight song.
 No one wants to learn [multiple] verses of anything," he told the Oregon Daily Emerald in 2006.
 "There’s three verses to 'The Star-Spangled Banner.'
 How many people know the other verses to that?"

 Oregon State's Fight Song is a modified version of the chorus from "Hail to Old OAC," followed by a chant ("O-S-U Fight!
 B-E-A-V-E-R-S!") backed by drums, and a repeat of the second half of the chorus.
 No verse is sung.

-The Oregon State University Alumni Association, at the time owners of all rights to the song, modified the words of the Fight Song in the 1980s to be gender neutral, a change which did not take root.
-The song has subsequently passed into the public domain.
+The Oregon State University Alumni Association, at the time owners of all rights to the song, modified the words of the Fight Song in the 1980s to be gender neutral.The song has subsequently passed into the public domain.

 The most commonly accepted lyrics today are: